We invite you to participate in the 13th annual Placerville Banners on Parade! PLEASE READ ALL THE INFORMATION COMPLETELY BEFORE APPLYING!

 All art supplies must be supplied by the artist.
 The Placerville Art on Parade committee may provide further guidelines to the artists upon their selection, but it is up to the artists to secure their own painting materials.

 All complete banner applications received by the closing date (February 22, 2019) will be reviewed by the Placerville Art on Parade committee to ensure that the proposed banner conforms to the guidelines outlined here.
 We have 30 locations this year in which to display the banners and will need to choose the number of banners to display with that number in mind.
 If your design does not comply with the guidelines here, we will notify you.
 All decisions are final.

 The Placerville Art on Parade committee will be responsible for the installation and removal of the banners.
 The position of the banners will not be location specific, except for the First Place winner (which will be displayed on the light pole at the corner of Main Street and Sacramento Street).

 Artists will receive exposure and publicity through all available media.

-If you are accepted to participate in this event, you will be joining 170 individual artists and 7 art groups who have created a total of 365 community art pieces over the span of the previous twelve years!
-These art pieces have included wheel barrows (2005), wine barrels (2006) and banners (2007-2016).
+If you are accepted to participate in this event, you will be joining over 170 individual artists and 7 art groups who have created a total of 416 community art pieces over the span of the previous fourteen years!
+These art pieces have included wheel barrows (2005), wine barrels (2006) and banners (2007-2018).

 The public looks forward every year to the wonderful, colorful banners that grace our Historic Main Street in Placerville.
 We hope you will choose become part of this wonderful legacy!